dalu93/Defaults/README.md

 ## License

-Defaults is released under the MIT license.
+Defaults.swift is released under the MIT license.
 See LICENSE for details.